chefgs/aws_cli_scripts/cloud_init_sample/Readme.md

    - Set the hostname in the configuration of the monitoring agent.
 Config file located at “/etc/mon-agent/agent.conf”  <br>
    - Ensure that the two users, “alice” and “bob”, exist and are part of the group “my-staff” <br>

+### Goal
+- The script can be used to create the bulk instances, applied with similar config across all the instances.
+Hence this can be considered as "Cattle" instance provisioning. <br>
+- In case the instances needed to be updated with new config, they can be terminated in bulk <br>
+- We can update the Chef config and can re-create the instances in bulk using the `create_instance.sh` script. <br>

 ### Technologies used
 - `AWS CLI` command for instance creation <br>
 - `Cloud-init` script passed in instance creation user_data section <br>